Wave-Play/pilot/docs/advanced-nextjs.md

 export default App;
 ```

-Setting this up allows you to use other **PilotJS** features, such as customizing the rendering area for more control, custom NextJS router, custom native routers, placeholders, and so much more!
+Setting this up allows you to use other **Pilot.js** features, such as customizing the rendering area for more control, custom Next.js router, custom native routers, placeholders, and so much more!

 > `/pages/_app.js`
 ```jsx